aces/Loris-MRI/docs/scripts_md/DTI.md

 ### insertFieldList($raw\_dti, $processed\_minc, $minc\_field)

-Insert information extracted from raw DTI dataset and insert it in the processed file.
+Inserts information extracted from raw DTI dataset and insert it in the processed file.
 If one of the value to insert is not defined, return undef, otherwise return 1.

-INPUT:
+INPUTS:
-  - $raw\_dti       : raw DTI MINC file to grep header information
+  - $raw\_dti       : raw DTI MINC file to grep header information from
   - $processed\_minc: processed MINC file in which to insert header info
   - $minc\_field    : MINC field to be inserted in processed MINC file